DusanFedorcak/mmo/README.md

 The code can be easily modified to allow for controlling of multiple units (RTS style)

 - *game features*
-  - free character movement around a map
+  - character movement around a map
   - inventory & usable items
   - scanline weapons
   - basic health & damage logic